den4ikr/geoappcode/src/README.md

-To set up and run the app you should copy the repository on your computer.
-Open it in the text editor and run one of these commands: "npm start" or "yarn add"
+To set up and run the app you should copy the repository on computer.
+Open the folder and in the termianl run "npm install" to create the package.json file.
+The you can open the app in browser by writing one of these command: "npm start" or "yarn start"